 As mentioned above, the location is in a neither-here-nor-there type of situation.
-It’s marketed as being close to 2 MRT stations, but the truth is that it requires quite a walk to get to both.
-And it is pretty telling too, hence the decision to include a 1:1 carpark lot ratio – something getting increasingly rare in new launches these days.
+It’s marketed as being close to 2 MRT stations (Kovan MRT station and Hougang MRT station), but the truth is that it requires quite a walk to get to both.
+And it is pretty telling too, hence the decision to include a 1:1 carvpark lot ratio – something getting increasingly rare in new launches these days.

 What we like

 - Within 1km of 3 decent primary schools

 - Potential benefit from upcoming Cross Island Line

 - –Clustered blocks